1998 Florida wildfires: Background

 Florida had historically been considered as an area of lower susceptibility for wildfires, due to its high humidity and rainfall levels.
-An El Nino during the winter of 1998 produced above-average rainfall, which enabled extensive growth of underbrush and vegetation in the state's forests.
+An El Niño during the winter of 1998 produced above-average rainfall, which enabled extensive growth of underbrush and vegetation in the state's forests.
 In early April, however, the rains came to an abrupt halt, and the ensuing drought lasted until July.
-These months of continuing dry conditions saw the drought index rise to 700 (out of 800), indicating wildfire potential similar to that usually found in western states.
+These months of continuing dry conditions saw the drought index rise to 700 (out of 800), indicating wildfire potential similar to that usually found in the western states like California.

-Exacerbating the wildfire risk was the fact that development in Florida had proceeded with many new communities being built on former rural, wooded properties, often with heavy vegetation within feet of structures, and without municipal water systems and fire hydrants.
+Exacerbating the wildfire risk was that development in Florida had proceeded with many new communities being built on former rural, wooded properties, often with heavy vegetation within feet of structures, and without municipal water systems and fire hydrants.

 Fires

 The fires began in mid-May, most started by lightning strikes.
-What rain came with the thunderstorms was inadequate to prevent or stop the fires.
+Whatever rain came with the thunderstorms was inadequate to prevent or stop the fires.
 In late May and early June, numerous separate fires were igniting in Brevard, Osceola, Orange, Seminole, St. John's, Flagler, and Volusia counties, near the communities of Flagler Estates, Daytona Beach, and Palm Coast.
 The Big Bend region also experienced major fires in the Apalachicola and Osceola National Forests.
 With dry conditions persisting and alarm over the fires growing, on June 7, Governor Lawton Chiles declared a state of emergency.
 By mid-June, fires burning near I-95 forced its closure in the area.
 During the middle two weeks of June, each day saw the fires grow larger and everyday life more interrupted, and on June 25, in consideration of the upcoming Independence Day celebration, the Governor declared all sales and possession of fireworks illegal.
 Friday and Saturday, June 26 and 27 saw some abatement of conditions with the arrival of rain, and Monday the 28th, Federal agencies brought in firefighting resources including helicopters and fixed-wing aircraft.
 By July 1, however, increasing winds once again worsened conditions, and the firebreak of I-95 was soon jumped as embers were blown eastward from fires burning in woodlands west of the interstate.
 By July 4, 135 miles of I-95 from Jacksonville to Titusville was closed, and Division of Forestry models indicated that several fires could merge into one conflagration stretching from Daytona to St. Augustine.
 The entire population of Flagler County, some 35,000 residents, was ordered to evacuate.
 The Pepsi 400, usually held at Daytona International Speedway on the Fourth of July weekend, was postponed.
-That was the day that news media, learning that firefighters were short of bandanas used as protective face covers, sent out the call for as many bananas as could be supplied, and firefighters were inundated with truckloads of the fruit.
+That was the day that news media, learning that firefighters were short of bandanas used as protective face covers, mistakenly sent out the call for as many bananas as could be supplied, and firefighters were inundated with truckloads of the fruit.
 On July 5, the tide finally turned as rains and humidity increased.
 By mid-July, with most fires under control, over 2000 individual wildfires had burned in Florida, destroying nearly 500,000 acres, 150 structures, and 86 vehicles.